 - Examine and copy your medical record within a reasonable time frame after discharge, and request amendment to your health information and an accounting of disclosures.

 - Consent to, or refuse to consent to, being filmed or recorded without such a decision affecting the health care received.

 - Receive visitors, mail and telephone calls as long as they do not interfere with treatment.

-File a grievance by either verbally contacting or writing to UChicago Medicine's Patient and Family Insights Department, any UChicago Medicine representative or UChicago Medicine's Hospital Operations Administrator on Call (HOA) at 773-702-1000, pager 7500.
+File a grievance by either verbally contacting or writing to UChicago Medicine's Patient and Family Insights Department at 773-834-0500 or connect with any UChicago Medicine representative.

 You or your representative may also directly file a grievance with: